Moreya: Suwa Shrine and its priesthood

 The Grand Shrine of Suwa (Suwa Taisha) in Nagano Prefecture consists of four shrines grouped into two sites: the Upper Shrine (上社, Kamisha), located southeast of Lake Suwa, in the cities of Chino and Suwa, and the Lower Shrine (下社, Shimosha), located in the town of Shimosuwa in the northern side of the lake.
 Historically, the Upper and Lower Suwa Shrines essentially functioned as two separate entities, each with its own set of shrines, religious ceremonies, and priests.

 Before the rise of State Shinto in the Meiji period, the position of head priest or Ōhōri (大祝) in the Upper Shrine was occupied by members of the Suwa clan (諏訪氏, Suwa-shi), also known as the Miwa or Jin (神氏, Jinshi / Miwa-shi).
-The Suwa traditionally traced its lineage back to the shrine's deity Takeminakata, who is also known as Suwa Daimyōjin (諏訪大明神), the "Great Deity of Suwa."
-For a long time, the occupant of the high priestly office was revered as a god in the flesh (arahitogami), the living incarnation or "body" (shintai) of Suwa Daimyōjin.
+The Suwa clan traditionally traced its lineage either to the shrine's deity Takeminakata, also known as Suwa Daimyōjin (諏訪大明神), the "Great Deity of Suwa," or through his chosen first priest, usually given the name 'Arikazu' (有員) in medieval texts.
+The holder of the highest priestly office was regarded as a deity manifested in human form (arahitogami), the living manifestation or "divine body" (shintai) of Suwa Daimyōjin.

-The second-highest office was that of the Kan-no-Osa or Jinchō (神長), later known as the Jinchōkan (神長官).
-This priest officiated the Upper Shrine's ceremonies, including the Ōhōri's investiture ceremony, which accorded him a preeminent status in the hierarchy.
-He also had the prerogative of summoning and inhering the Mishaguji, divine spirits who figure in some of the shrine's religious rites, onto objects who will serve as their vessels (yorishiro) for the duration of these rituals and then dismissing them at their conclusion.
-The hereditary occupants of this office were members of a clan called Moriya (守矢氏, Moriya-shi), who claimed to have descended from a certain local god named Moriya or Moreya, who had been subjugated by Takeminakata.
+The second-highest priestly office was that of the Kan-no-Osa or Jinchō (神長), later known as the Jinchōkan (神長官), a hereditary position held by the Moriya clan, who regarded themselves as the ritual successors and heirs of the god Moriya.
+The officeholder presided over ceremonies at the Upper Shrine, including the investiture of the Ōhōri, and consequently occupied a prominent position in the shrine hierarchy.
+He also had the prerogative of summoning and installing the Mishaguji (divine spirits associated with certain Upper Shrine rites) in objects that served as their vessels (yorishiro), and of dismissing them when the rites were concluded.

 Mythology

 Moriya and Suwa Daimyōjin

 The most famous story involving Moriya is that of his battle against Takeminakata / Suwa Daimyōjin, who is said to have come to the Suwa region seeking to dwell there or to conquer it.
-One version of this myth involves the Suwa deity or his subordinate defeating Moriya, described as armed with a certain kind of iron weapon or implement, using only a wisteria (藤, fuji) branch or vine.
-Another variant has Suwa Daimyōjin facing and defeating Moriya on the battlefield.
+One version of this myth involves the Suwa deity or his subordinate defeating Moriya, described as armed with an iron ring or hook, using only a wisteria (藤, fuji) branch or vine.
+Another variant has Suwa Daimyōjin and/or his companion or avatar, the boy Arikazu, defeating Moriya in battle.